foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

    git clone https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_osp.git embarc_osp

-Then you will have checked out a copy of the source code to your local machine.
+You have checked out a copy of the source code to your local machine.

 * http download